Sonos announces Alexa-controlled wireless speakers

 Alexa is officially the first voice assistant to be available on Sonos, a move that turns the wireless speaker product into a voice-controlled sound system.

-Originally https://techcrunch.com/2016/08/30/sonos-partners-with-amazon-spotify-for-enhanced-music-control/announced a year ago, Sonos has been working “day and night” with Amazon to implement the features.
+Originally announced a year ago, Sonos has been working “day and night” with Amazon to implement the features.

 Alexa on Sonos will be available as a beta software update today.
 You will be able to control your speakers using Amazon Alexa-compatible devices including the Echo and the Dot.